Body

 Sense organs acquaint fishes with their immediate environment.
 The simplest of these are the cutaneous sense organs.
 In piranhas, this is represented by the lateral line which is an embedded tube, extending along the sides.
 The functioning of the lateral line system enable fishes to detect low-frequency vibrations in the water.

 While only two (2) piranha species show sexual dimorphism, the internal organs show something much more different.
 Unfertilized eggs can be seen in the examples above.
-The John R. Quinn & Herbert R. Alexrod artwork and photography show the areas to be examined and what the organs are.
-Note the H. Azuma photography on the far right.
+The John R. Quinn & Herbert R. Axelrod artwork and photography show the areas to be examined and what the organs are.
+Note the H. Azuma photography 2nd to last on right.

 Serrae and scutes

-Scutes and serrae are small bones that resemble a saw-blade and help
+and serrae are small bones that resemble a saw-blade and help identify certain

-location, count, and type of scutes is very useful in identifying
+Presence or absence, location, count, and type of scutes is very useful in

 Some species like S. altipinis and S. rhombeus (above photo) have unique features.
 S. altispinis scutes (lower top photo) are more prominent and form the description for the species which helps differentiate it from its closest relative, S. rhombeus (top photo).